County committee to decide fate of proposed 23.5-acre gravel mining expansion in Wheatland at Feb. 8 meeting

 Kelly Peyron of Burlington expresses her concerns about the health of her neighbors who live near the LaFarge gravel mining operation during t…

-The proposed expansion has neighbors concerned about declining property values, their health and the health of their neighbors as it would mean that the gravel mining operation could continue past the initial 25-year usage and decommissioning objective.
+The proposed expansion has neighbors concerned about declining property values, their health and the health of their neighbors as it would mean the gravel mining operation could continue past its initial 25-year use and decommissioning objective.

 IN PHOTOS: Wheatland School's time-traveling mural through 20th Century